Table of Contents

 Definition of Constrictive Pericarditis

-Constrictive pericarditis limits the heart’s ability to function normally due to a thickened and scarred pericardial sac that lays around the heart.
+Constrictive pericarditis is the limiting of the heart’s ability to function normally due to a thickening and scarring of the pericardial sac that surrounds the heart.
 This prevents proper diastolic filling.

 Epidemiology of Constrictive Pericarditis

 Constrictive pericarditis is much less common compared to acute pericarditis.
-Approximately 10 % of acute pericarditis progress to constrictive pericarditis.
-Middle age males are the most predominant group.
+Approximately only 10 % of acute pericarditis progress to chronic pericarditis.
+Amongst those with viral pericarditis, constrictive pericarditis has been reported in < 0.5% of cases.
+Middle-aged males are the most predominant group.

 Etiology of Constrictive Pericarditis

 In the past, constrictive pericarditis was associated with bacterial pericarditis and purulent pericarditis.
-In the developed world this is a rare finding.
+In the developed world, this is a rare finding.
 Constrictive pericarditis is often iatrogenic following open-heart surgery or radiation therapy for the treatment of mastocarcinoma and other cancers.
 Radiation-induced constrictive pericarditis usually presents 10 years after therapy.
-In the developing world tuberculosis is a common cause of constrictive pericarditis.
+Pericarditis can also develop post-myocardial infarction.
+In the developing world, tuberculosis is a common cause of constrictive pericarditis in endemic regions.

 Pathology and Pathophysiology of Constrictive Pericarditis

-Inflammation of the pericardial sac results in the release of fibrin and the formation of effusion.
-If this results in an organization the parietal and visceral linings will become thickened and fuse.
+Inflammation of the pericardial sac results in the release of fibrin and the production of effusion.
+If this prolongs, the parietal and visceral linings will become thickened and fuse.
 This sclerotic pericardium cannot expand and will prevent the heart from filling during diastole, resulting in right-sided heart failure.

 Symptoms of Constrictive Pericarditis